EFWob/RetroRadio/README.md

 There are also some enhancements which are not necessarily associated with the extended input capabilities.
 Those are found in the section Generic enhancements below.

+## Generic considerations for migration

+If you have the ESP32 radio installed and preferences set up, so it is up and running, the RetroRadio software should run out of the box with a few things to notice:

+- This version needs more NVS-entries.
+If you are using already much space in NVS (namely if you have a lot of presets defined) you might need to increase the size of the NVS-partition.
+- You can use the command _test_ to check if there are still entries in NVS available.
+If the number of free entries is close to zero, or you see something like *nvssetstr failed!* in Serial output, or if entries have vanished from your preference settings, you are probably out of NVS-space.

 ## Storing values into RAM (or NVS)
 In the original version, _key_-_value_-pairs are stored into NVS.
 There is now a way to store such pairs into RAM as well.
-So from now on, if the text references to _key_ or _value_ associated to _key_, keep in midn that the actual storage location can either be in NVS as usual or in RAM.
-(If a specific _key_ exists in both NVS and RAM, the one in NVS will be used.
+So from now on, if the text references to _key_ or _value_ associated to _key_, keep in mind that the actual storage location can either be in NVS as usual or in RAM.
+(If a specific _key_ exists in both NVS and RAM, the one in RAM will be used.
+This allows to simply override a 'default setting' in NVS by storing the same key in RAM).

-TODO:: may be it is better the other way round!?).
-- NVS pairs can be set using the preferences as usual
+NVS keys can be defined in the preferences as usual.

 - There is a command _nvs_ now to set an NVS-Entry.
 Syntax is either _nvs = key = value_ to assign the _value_ to the given key or
   _nvs.key = value_.
 There is a syntactical difference: the former does not interpret _value_ in any case, while in the latter, if
   _value_ starts with '@', then _value_ (without leading '@') is considered to be a key-name by itself and is exchanged with the content of the resulting search for the dereferenced key.
 - There is a command _ram_ now to set an RAM-Entry.
-Syntax is equivalent for the _nvs_-command above.
+Syntax is equivalent to the _nvs_-command above.
 - In both cases, if _key_ exists the value associated to set key will be replaced.
 Otherwise the _key_-_value_-pair will be created and stored.
 - Example:
   * _ram.tst1 = 42_ will create a RAM-Entry with _key_ == _tst_ and _value_ == _'42'_